Why muscle testing matters in pair therapy

 - Watch instructor demos (online modules or in-person lab)

-- Pair muscle testing with the 320+ pair map taught in Level I & II
+- Pair muscle testing with the pair map—one body region at a time

 For module context, see our online course guide and biomagnetic pairs explained.